faranalytics/socketnaut/README.md

 Please ensure resources are available prior to running the test:
 - A Controller will attempt to bind to port 3000.
-- An HTTP Service Proxy will attempt to bind to port 3080.
+- A Service Proxy for the HTTP Server will attempt to bind to port 3080.
-- An HTTPS Service Proxy will attempt to bind to port 3443.
+- A Service Proxy for the HTTPS Server will attempt to bind to port 3443.

 #### Clone the repository.